Best Value

 Camco’s TastePURE RV/Marine Water Filter removes harmful contaminants with 20-micron sediment filtration and reduces chlorine taste and odor with GAC (Granular Activated Carbon Filter).
 This makes your drinking water comparable in taste and safety to expensive bottled water.

 And it’s easy to install!
-First to flush the system for a few minutes to wash out any leftover carbon.
-At this point, I would write the date on the label, so you remember to change it after a few months.
+First, flush the system for a few minutes to wash out any leftover carbon.
+At this point, I would write the date on the label so you remember to change it after a few months.
 Then you connect the filter between the water source and your RV’s water connection.
 And you’re done.

 It also ships with a flexible hose protector that can be installed at any position to protect the hose from kinks, damage, or snags.